Neck pain can make even the simplest tasks feel difficult — from turning your head while driving to sitting comfortably at your desk.

 How Do Physical Therapists Diagnose Cervical Radiculopathy?

-Your physical therapist will begin by conducting a thorough evaluation of a variety of factors, including your physical symptoms as well as your daily activities.
+Your physical therapist will begin with a thorough evaluation of your symptoms and daily activities.

 Throughout your evaluation, your physical therapist will ask a variety of questions concerning your health history, conditions, and activities.